rei/rei-cedar-docs/docs/release-notes/spring-2021/README.md

 We have made a number of improvements to our form components to make them more accessible and consistent:

 - Default `autocorrect`, `autocapitalize`, and `spellcheck` attributes on CdrInput are now set automatically to make input more consistent across different browsers and devices.
 These attributes can be overridden if needed.
+- CdrInput and CdrSelect now set `aria-required` instead of the `required` attribute on the HTML input element when the `required` property is passed in.
+Because validation is handled programmatically `aria-required` results in a more consistent user experience across browsers than `required` does.
 - If a `helper-text` slot is used in conjunction with CdrInput or CdrSelect that helper text element is now automatically linked to the input field using the `aria-describedby` attribute.
 The `aria-describedby` attribute can still be used to link additional elements to the input if needed.
 - If the `error` property is used on a CdrInput, CdrSelect, or CdrFormGroup component the input field gets marked as `aria-invalid="true"` and the error message is linked to the input field using the `aria-errormessage` attribute.